jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 ### Workflow Model

-Computational scientists perform a variety of tasks with respect to modeling and simulation that can be abstracted into a lightweight theoretical framework broadly based on five high-level _activities_: creating input, executing jobs, analyzing results, managing data, and modifying code.
-The same computational scientist would most likely find these activities difficult for all codes with which they lack experience, whereas with their own codes or those with which they are most familiar these tasks may be so easy that they are taken for granted.
-Any particular combination of these activities across one or more scientific software packages or codes results in a unique _workflow_.
+Computational scientists perform a variety of tasks in modeling and simulation that can be abstracted into a lightweight theoretical framework based broadly on five high-level _activities_: (1) creating input, (2) executing jobs, (3) analyzing results, (4) managing data, and (5) modifying code.
+Those same computational scientist would most likely find these activities difficult for all codes with which they lack experience, whereas with their own codes---or those with which they are most familiar---these tasks may be so simple that they are taken for granted.
+Any particular combination of these activities across one or more scientific software package or code results in a unique _workflow_.
 Such a workflow is normally, but not always, requested by a human user and orchestrated by a _Workflow Management System (WMS)_.

-The most obvious workflow for any individual simulation code or collection of codes is to string the activities together: the user's workflow is to create the input, launch the job, perform some analysis and manage their data, possibly modifying their code in the process.
-There are many other combinations though, such as re-running jobs with conditions or modifications or analyzing someone else's data.
-(See footnote <sup>1</sup>.)
+The most obvious workflow for any individual simulation code or collection of codes is to string the activities together: the user's workflow is to create the input, launch the job, perform some analysis, and manage the data---possibly modifying the code in the process.
+There are many other combinations however, including re-running jobs with conditions or modifications or analyzing someone else's data (See footnote <sup>1</sup>).

 **Creating input** is the process of describing the physical model or state of a system that will be simulated.
 This could include creating an input file